eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

   configExample: '{"key": "value"}'
 ```

-To learn more about CatalogItem, please see [Iofogctl Catalog Item YAML specification](../reference-iofogctl/reference-catalog.html).
+To learn more about the `CatalogItem` kind, please see [Iofogctl Catalog Item YAML specification](../reference-iofogctl/reference-catalog.html).

 ## Application

-An application is a set of Microservices working together to achieve one specific purpose.
+A set of Microservices can be deployed via the `Application` kind.

 ```yaml
 apiVersion: iofog.org/v2